Do you want to know if there's any point in customizing link title attributes? All you need to understand about using it in SEO is right here.

 As a result, you could use the title attribute to add additional keyword details about the linked page without affecting the text's readability."

-The link title attribute has no weight in the search engines, according to many people who have done SEO over the years.
+The link title attribute does not weight the search engines, according to many people who have done SEO over the years.

 When you keep moving your cursor over the link in most browsers, it will appear.